 Like and Unlike Circumstances

-The University has fiduciary responsibility as a steward of Federal and other sponsored funding that requires us to demonstrate, on all proposals submitted and awards received, that the costs budgeted are allocable, allowable, and reasonable.
-A well written budget justification provides details that demonstrate adherence to these critical qualifications and assures that, if awarded, a submitted budget will be charging against costs meeting those standards.
-While some detail is included on the University’s standard internal budget template, the budget justification explains the detailed basis of estimate for the budget.
+The University has fiduciary responsibility as a steward of Federal and other sponsored funding that requires us to demonstrate on all proposals submitted and awards received that the costs budgeted are allocable, allowable, and reasonable.
+A Budget Justification:

 The National Institutes of Health (NIH) has special budgeting guidelines for sponsored projects.
 OCG has official internal processes to ensure consistency as a University in budgeting for NIH proposals.
 See our current NIH Proposal Budgeting Processes for details on budgeting for NIH, including information on modular versus detailed budgets, and on salary caps for certain project personnel.